-- ➤ design of the robust containment and higher order of assurance of integrity of containment defined by permanent value of containment non-integrity at the level of 0.1 % of weight/24 hours - ▶ higher quality of the level of protection (under the terminology INSAG 3 and 12), i.e. both the technological equipment and the instrumentation and control systems and last but not least, for the reason of implementation of Emergency Response Facilities and Emergency Information System which is one of the best ones in Europe due to its content, technical equipment available and personnel and organisational assurance, as it was confirmed by the last OSART mission conducted by IAEA at Temelin in February 2001.
+- design of the robust containment and higher order of assurance of integrity of containment defined by permanent value of containment non-integrity at the level of 0.1 % of weight/24 hours - higher quality of the level of protection (under the terminology INSAG 3 and 12), i.e. both the technological equipment and the instrumentation and control systems and last but not least, for the reason of implementation of Emergency Response Facilities and Emergency Information System which is one of the best ones in Europe due to its content, technical equipment available and personnel and organizational assurance, as it was confirmed by the last OSART mission conducted by IAEA at Temelin in February 2001.

-As for the comparison of size of PAZ and UPZ of Temelin NPP with EPZ in other countries we can say that EPZ of Temelin NPP was determined quite conservatively (France 5 and 10 km, Japan 8 - 10 km, Spain 5 and 10 km, China 5 and 10 km, Sweden 12-15 km).
-In the USA and in Switzerland, in some cases UPZ reaches longer distances.
-At the same time however, it has to be emphasised again what is the purpose of determination of UPZ, i.e. what urgent protective measures are planned to be taken within UPZ.
-Then it can be said that iodide prevention in the mentioned countries (distribution of potassium iodide) is ensured only after declaration of radiation accident, whilst in the Czech Republic, distribution of potassium iodide was ensured to all families within the UPZ as early as at the time of fuel loading into the reactor.
-In accordance with the above-mentioned criteria, further urgent measures - sheltering of population, preparation of evacuation can be implemented on the basis of development of the particular radiation accident and results of monitoring also beyond the boundary of UPZ because both national system of radiation situation monitoring and system of notification and warning are assured.
-The existing system of emergency preparedness of Temelin NPP has been designed in a way that implementation of protective measures for population, i.e. evacuation could be performed as early as during the pre-release phase of radiation accident development.
-Corresponding to this, sophisticated Emergency Response Facilities were built right on Temelin NPP site, and beyond the EPZ boundary in Ceske Budejovice.
-All these measures create conditions for effective and early implementation of urgent protective measures within the EPZ of Temelin NPP (in accordance with the international recommendations) and at the same time, it constitutes one of the real reasons for reduction of UPZ of Temelin NPP as against the Dukovany NPP.
+It may be say for the comparison of size of PAZ and UPZ of NPP Temelin with EPZ in other countries:

+- the EPZ of Temelin NPP was determined quite conservatively (France 5 and 10 km, Japan 8 10 km, Spain 5 and 10 km, China 5 and 10 km, Sweden 12-15 km); in the USA and in Switzerland, in some cases UPZ reaches longer distances; - it has to be emphasized again what the purpose of determination of UPZ is implementation of urgent protective measures; these measures are planned to be taken within UPZ, - the iodide prevention in the mentioned countries (distribution of potassium iodide) is ensured only after declaration of radiation accident, while in the Czech Republic, distribution of potassium iodide was ensured to all families within the UPZ as early as at the time of fuel loading into the reactor; - further urgent measures sheltering of population, preparation of evacuation can be implemented on the basis of development of the particular radiation accident and results of monitoring also beyond the boundary of UPZ because both national system of radiation situation monitoring and system of notification and warning are assured; - the existing system of emergency preparedness of Temelin NPP has been designed in a way that implementation of protective measures for population, i.e. evacuation could be performed as early as during the pre-release phase of radiation accident development; corresponding to this, sophisticated Emergency Response Facilities were built right on Temelin NPP site, and beyond the EPZ boundary in Ceske Budejovice; - all mentioned measures create conditions for effective and early implementation of urgent protective measures within the EPZ of Temelin NPP (in accordance with the international recommendations) and at the same time, it constitutes one of the real reasons for reduction of UPZ of Temelin NPP as against the Dukovany NPP.

-8. Assurance of notification of regulatory bodies and organisations and warning of population
+8. Assurance of notification of regulatory bodies and organizations and warning of population

-The condition for early and effective implementation of measures for protection of population in the case of radiation accident is assurance of early notification of regulatory bodies and administrative organisations participating in evaluation of the radiation situation occurred, preparation of recommendations for implementation of optimal protective measures and last but not least also implementation of the protective measures, also in the case of their implementation beyond the boundary of UPZ.
-These conditions in the case of Temelin NPP create a system of notification of regulatory bodies and organisations which results from the system of notification of the Ministry of Interior (so-called CAS 100 system) and it is redundantly complemented by other commercial notification systems including the following:
+The condition for early and effective implementation of protective measures in the case of radiation accident is:

+- assurance of early notification of regulatory bodies and administrative organizations participating in evaluation of the radiation situation occurred - preparation of recommendations for implementation of optimal protective measures and last but not least also implementation of the protective measures, also in the case of their implementation beyond the boundary of UPZ.

+These conditions in the case of Temelin NPP create a system of notification of regulatory bodies and organizations which results from the system of notification of the Ministry of Interior (so-called CAS 100 system) and it is redundantly complemented by other commercial notification systems including the following:

-- > uniform telephone network
+- uniform telephone network

-- > specific-purpose telephone network
+- specific-purpose telephone network

 - > system of electronic mail of state administration bodies

-- > utilisation of GSM telephone networks
+- utilization of GSM telephone networks

-- > newly prepared emergency cellular telephone network designed exclusively for state administration employees, this network would be independent of the public network
+newly prepared emergency cellular telephone network designed exclusively for state administration employees, this network would be independent of the public network